natashaclerkin/maisigh-MS4/README.md

 - [Amazon AWS S3 Bucket](https://aws.amazon.com/)

+## Local Deployment
 ### How to clone Maisigh:
 ![Local Deployment](https://res.cloudinary.com/nclerkin/image/upload/v1626992601/deployment_s6vy1z.png "Local Deployment")
 1. Log in to GitHub and go to [this repository](https://github.com/natashaclerkin/maisigh-MS4).
 2. At the top of the repository, select **Code** and copy the **Clone URL**.
-3. In your IDE, open a Terminal window and change to the directory where you want the cloned directory to be made and type `git clone` and paste in `https://github.com/natashaclerkin/maisigh-MS4.git`.
+3. In the IDE, open a Terminal window and change to the directory where you want the cloned directory to be made and type `git clone` and paste in `https://github.com/natashaclerkin/maisigh-MS4.git`.
 4. Click enter and the project will be created and cloned locally.

 ### Working with the local copy:
-1. Create a file called `env.py` to hold your app's environment variables, which should contain the following:
+1. Create a file called `env.py` to hold the app's environment variables, which should contain the following:
 ```console
 import os